grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "If they want to do unpleasant things, they are likely to begin long before reaching ship-to-ship range," said Hemi.
 "I advise we ping them again.
 If the contact does anything that seems suspicious, we will move off from this spot -- quietly."

 "...Alright," said Percy.
-"Ping them again.
-What do I care, it's just my boat and all our fuckin' lives."
+"Fuckin' ping 'em again.
+What do I care, it's just my boat and all our lives."

 Hemi caught Cassandra's eye and pointed to the PING button.
 She reached out and pressed it again.
 Another resonant ping left the _Prospect_ and soared through the water.
 The range and direction displayed on the active sonar unit.